Machine learning in phase transition analysis of lattice quantum gravity: Discussion and prospects

-The results presented here provide a promising foundation for further investigations into the applicability of ML techniques for detecting phase transitions in lattice quantum gravity approaches, such as CDT, or, more generally, in other lattice quantum field theories.
+An interesting result that deserves further discussion is the observation that ML models perform remarkably well even when only a single feature is used.
+Of course, one may expect ML techniques to detect transition signals when provided with features used to construct traditional order parameters; nevertheless, the ML-based results still outperform those obtained from the standard order parameters.
+On the one hand, this may help identify the correct order parameters, as illustrated by the $A-C$ transition, where the only feature that yields correct results is precisely the one consistent with the order parameter conventionally used for that transition.
+On the other hand, this observation must be treated with some care.
+In this context, the use of ML is essentially equivalent to applying a nonlinear transformation (e.g., a logistic function or the nonlinear output of a neural network) to an order parameter.
+Such a transformation leads to significantly stronger transition signals, but it also has important consequences for interpreting the classification/clustering probabilities as standard order parameters.
+In particular, the probability distributions (histograms) of these transformed order parameters measured at, or close to, the phase transition points exhibit behavior different from that of the standard order parameters; see Fig.~\ref{fig_Histograms} (top), where we show histograms measured at the ``weak'' first-order $A-C$ transition for the transition probabilities computed with the {\it Logistic Regression} model and for the standard order parameter $OP_2$.
+At first sight, the behavior of the classification probabilities may appear even more characteristic of a first-order transition, since the histogram exhibits a double-peak structure, as one would normally expect, whereas no such structure is observed for $OP_2$.
+However, exactly the same phenomenon is observed in the case of the higher-order $B-C_b$ transition, where double peaks should not appear in the histograms.
+Even more strikingly, the same behavior is also observed when the ML model is trained to distinguish between two different points within the same phase; see Fig.~\ref{fig_Histograms} (bottom), where no phase transition is present at all.
+This may therefore have important consequences for the analysis of susceptibilities or higher-order cumulants of the transformed order parameter, in particular for their scaling properties.
+To summarize, the results presented here provide a promising foundation for further investigations into the applicability of ML techniques for detecting phase transitions in lattice quantum gravity approaches, or, more generally, in other lattice quantum field theories where phase transition signals are somewhat atypical, sharing certain features of both first- and higher-order transitions, or exhibiting characteristics of topological phase transitions.
 Several natural directions for future research emerge: \begin{itemize} \item {\it Unsupervised learning approaches}.
 We plan to extend the analysis to larger datasets containing a greater number of measured features and revisit unsupervised learning models that failed to perform satisfactorily in this study.
 The collection of such data from CDT Monte Carlo simulations is currently in progress. \item{\it Multi-phase classification}.
 An important extension is a test of the capability of machine learning algorithms to recognize more than just two phases simultaneously.
 This work is also currently in progress. \item{\it Different spatial topologies}.
 Thus far, our analysis has been restricted to CDT with toroidal spatial topology.
 Future work will include extending the study to CDT with spherical spatial topology, which will allow us to assess the robustness of the ML methods applied. \end{itemize}